WaterIQ: how strategic UX transformed organisational thinking and a rejected portal

 A journey map used to help stakeholders see usability challenges with the current state experience and failures to meet the government’s digital service standards.

-Armed with this evidence, I proposed a strategic, three-horizon roadmap to deliver immediate value while building towards a more ambitious future.
+I developed a three-horizon strategic roadmap to deliver immediate improvements while building toward an ambitious future:

-Horizon 1: build a usable & accessible foundation.
-Migrate to the Queensland Government’s design system, fix critical accessibility failures, and launch a simple dashboard showing users the information that they need most: their total allocation, amount of water used and amount remaining.
+• Horizon 1: Build a usable, accessible foundation: Migrate to Queensland's design system, fix critical accessibility failures, and launch a simple dashboard showing users what they actually need: total allocation, water used, and amount remaining.
+Give them value immediately.

-Horizon 3: become the preferred system.
-With trust re-established, deliver deeper value through usage trends, insights and alerts and the addition of high-value workflows like water trading.
+• Horizon 3: Become the preferred system: With trust re-established, deliver deeper value through usage trends, insights, alerts, and high-value workflows like water trading.
+Transform the relationship from mandatory compliance to valued partnership

 3 horizons of change to reach wide digital adoption.